LucianoCirino/efficiency-nodes-comfyui/README.md

 <details>
     <summary><b>Script Nodes</b></summary>

-- A group of node's that are used in conjuction with the Efficient KSamplers to execute a variety of 'pre-wired' actions.
+- A group of node's that are used in conjuction with the Efficient KSamplers to execute a variety of 'pre-wired' set of actions.
 - Script nodes can be chained if their input/outputs allow it.
 Multiple instances of the same Script Node in a chain does nothing.
     <p align="center">
       <img src="https://github.com/LucianoCirino/efficiency-nodes-media/blob/main/images/nodes/ScriptChain.png" width="1080">